fullsoak/fullsoak/README.md

 FullS(tack)oak (FullSoak for short) is a modern (born 2025), no-build TypeScript fullstack framework for building fast web applications with a shallow learning curve.
-At its core is the [Oak http server framework](https://oakserver.org) which is inspired by Koa (one of the popular http Node.js frameworks).
+At its core is the [Oak](https://oakserver.org) http server framework which is inspired by Koa (one of the popular Node.js http frameworks).

 ## Key Differentiators

 1. FullSoak is **no-build**.
 Zero, zip, zilch, nada.
 That means: no `babel`, no `tsc`, no `webpack` (or any such equivalence).

-2. FullSoak is HTM (Hyperscript Tagged Markup) which boasts [several enhancements over JSX](https://www.npmjs.com/package/htm#improvements-over-jsx) - but most importantly: it requires no build (back to point 1).
+2. FullSoak supports both JSX and HTM (Hyperscript Tagged Markup) which boasts [several enhancements over JSX](https://www.npmjs.com/package/htm#improvements-over-jsx) - but most importantly: both require no separate build step (back to point 1).

 3. FullSoak is [Preact](https://preactjs.com/).
 So: the familiarity of React, but as lean as we need it to be.